pellucidanalytics/decks/docs/README.md

 #### Properties
 - is an EventEmitter
 - has many Items
-- emits even when item added
+- emits event when item added
-- emits even when item removed
+- emits event when item removed
-- emits even when item changed
+- emits event when item changed
-- emits even when items cleared
+- emits event when items cleared

 #### Methods
 - getItem(filter) - gets a single item (using filter/index/etc.)